mounika-puppala/aisera/README.md

 java need to be installed on the system

-Files to processed should be added to *resources* folder

-First build/Compile with:javac src/com/aisera/ParserApplication.java
+Generate Executable jar with main class src/com/aisera/ParserApplication.java

-Then run it with:java ParserApplication <filename1> <filename2>
+Then run it : java -jar Aisera.jar <small-user-data.json> <other-file.json>

-Above the names of the files to be processed is passed as arguments
+Above the path of the files to be processed is passed as arguments

-Screencast :